jenniferlynparsons/jenniferlynparsons/work with me.md

 I chose remote work because I do best with a self-controlled environment.
 I'm on the autism spectrum so I can come across as "strange" sometimes.
 I also have auditory processing issues, so I may ask for a repetition or recontextualization of information.

 ## Receiving Feedback & Recognition
 I prefer to receive negative feedback in writing first, with live discussion afterwards, if needed.
-I'm happy to recieve positive feedback or recognition in public.
+I'm happy to receive positive feedback or recognition in public.

 ## Work Patterns
 _What hours do you usually work?_

-I'm usually online around 8:30 am EST and clock off between 6:00-6:30 EST.
+I'm usually online around 9:00 am EST and clock off between 6:00-6:30 EST.

 _When do you prefer to work alone, versus in groups?
 How do your energy levels fluctuate throughout the day?_